agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 All methods are optimized for performance and low battery draining, the SDK has several internal optimizations including a small sqlite database to control and avoid uploading duplicated samples, reducing the network requests and data usage.

-> Important: All methods results are discardable and meant to be used for debug/information purposes only, we handle all the data internally so that you dont have to worry about processing or uploading the samples.

 > Important: All health kit methods require previous user authorization on the data types.
 Check the **Permissions** session.

 ## Permissions